 For Independent Walkways and Bikeways, the exception is applied and documented.
 For historic bridges and projects with a Net Benefit the FHWA template programmatic document is completed.
-The "Minor Involvement" programmatic templates have essentially been replaced by the application of the de minimis impact determination and are unlikely to be utilized.
+The "Minor Involvement" programmatic templates may be utilized in lieu of a de minimis impact determination.